vivkow/Evolgath/README.md

 ## General Information
 This project investigates infuential scientific publications and their connections within the field of evolutionary game theory.
 Existing subfields shall be identified.
 A connection is defined as two publications being cited by a third publication.
+Data is retrieved from the "Kompetenzzentrum Bibliometrie" by using the publication keyword "evolutionary game theory".

 ## Notebooks
 Pt 1 Overview of Scopus and WoS data sets evolgath: